liubin06/DeepGlassNet/README.md

 # DeepGlassNet: Self-Supervised Learning for Multi-Component Glass Composition Screening

-If using this work in your research, please consider citing the following paper:
+This work is accepted for publication in [**Acta Materialia**](https://doi.org/10.1016/j.actamat.2025.121509) (a top-tier journal in materials science).
+Should you use this work in your research, please cite the following paper:
 ```bibtex
 # bibtex
 @article{chen2024self,